-1. General

-- a.
+- 1. General - a.
 All facilities in Manitoba where Hockey Manitoba-sanctioned activities are to take place are required to comply wholly with current health and safety standards as prescribed by the Provincial government as it relates to COVID-19.
 Specifically, arenas must strictly adhere to the regulations set out in the Manitoba Restoring Safe Services Phase 2, under Team Sports and other Recreational Activities. - b.
 All staff members and visitors (players, coaches, officials, parents) must use the Province of Manitoba Online Screening Tool before coming to any facility in Manitoba where Hockey Manitoba-sanctioned activities are to take place.
-Furthermore, any staff, players, coaches, officials, or parents who are feeling ill and showing COVID-19 like symptoms must stay home and not enter any facilities. - c.
+Furthermore, any staff, players, coaches, officials, or parents who are feeling ill and showing COVID-19 like symptoms must stay home and not enter any facilities.

+- c.
 The Province of Manitoba requires that facilities implement measures to ensure members of the public in the facility are sensibly able to maintain a distance of at least two metres from other members of the public at the facility, excluding participants who are playing hockey on the ice.
-Distancing markers should be located throughout facilities in high-traffic areas.

-2. Training and Signage
+Distancing markers should be located throughout facilities in high-traffic areas. - 2.
+Training and Signage - a.

-- a.
 All facility staff should be informed and updated regularly regarding public safety and cleaning requirements. - b.
 Operations and Training Manuals will be provided for all facility staff and will be updated to include COVID-19 specific guidelines. - c.
-Signage should be located throughout the arena, in relation to physical distancing, hand washing, self-screening and hand sanitizing.

-3. Entry/Exit in Facilities
+Signage should be located throughout the arena, in relation to physical distancing, hand washing, self-screening, hand sanitizing, and wearing a mask. - 3.
+Entry/Exit in Facilities - a.

-- a.
 Physical distancing should be enforced at the entrances and exits of all facilities using physical barriers and security personnel (where possible). - b.
 Players, team staff, officials and spectators should avoid congregating in small or large groups anywhere in the facilities. - c.
-At the conclusion of ice sessions players, team staff, officials and spectators should leave promptly (within 20 minutes), being respectful of physical distancing. - d.
-Hand sanitizer dispensers should be placed at key guest entrances and high-contact areas such as the main lobby, entrance to the ice surface and other high traffic areas.

-4. Concourse/Lobby Areas

-- a.
-Facilities should have decals on the floor to direct player/coach/official/spectator movement using one-way traffic systems where feasible. - b.
+At the conclusion of ice sessions players, team staff, officials, and spectators should leave promptly (within 20 minutes), being respectful of physical distancing. - d.
+Hand sanitizer dispensers should be placed at key guest entrances and high-contact areas such as the main lobby, entrance to the ice surface, and other high traffic areas. - 4.
+Concourse/Lobby Areas - a.
+Facilities should have decals on the floor to direct player/coach/official/spectator movement using oneway traffic systems where feasible. - b.
 Individuals should always maintain necessary physical distancing when they are in the concourse/lobby areas. - c.
-Team off-ice warm-ups and cool-downs are not permitted. - d.
-Players can warm-up and cool-down individually provided they are able to maintain physical distancing. - e.
-Warm-up or sports equipment should not be shared.

-5. Concessions

-a.
-If food or concession services are provided, they should follow provincial restaurant guidelines.

-6. Spectator Safety
+Team off-ice warm-ups are only permitted in areas where physical distancing can occur (ie. gym space or outdoors) - d.
+Players are permitted to warm-up and cool-down individually within the facility where physical distancing can occur and following facility protocols. - e.
+Warm-up or sports equipment should not be shared. - 5.
+Concessions - a.
+If food or concession services are provided, they should follow provincial restaurant guidelines. - 6.
+Spectator Safety - a.
+Physical distancing should be enforced in all areas of the facility. - b.
+Signage and messaging should be posted detailing procedures and guidelines to ensure the safety of all spectators and game participants. - c.
+All entrances and exits must be clearly marked and communicated to spectators.